Ellestial/100-days-of-code/r1-log.md

 **Project Summary**: Work with event delegation and localStorage.
 Allow the ability to add tapas items to a list along with a checkmark next to each item.
 Info should be stored in localStorage to see changes on page reload.

 **Thoughts**: I was not introduced to localStorage when I worked on learning JavaScript last year, so this is an exciting new feature for me.
 I watched the intro to the Wes Bos video, but am otherwise trying to solve this challenge on my own before watching the rest of the video.
 May take another day.

+--
+**Skipped April 19th to spend some last time with aging family pet.**
+--

+## Day 46: April 20, 2019

+**Today's Progress**: Worked on JavaScript 30 - Day 15

+**Thoughts**: Took me a few minutes to remember what I was doing in this project even though I touched it just two days ago.
+I finished the challenge successfully, but plan on cleaning up the code a bit tomorrow before watching the code along video.
+This was a good challenge and success.